streetsidesoftware/cspell-dicts/dictionaries/golang/README.md

 Supports keywords and built-in library names up to Go 1.12.

-This dictionary is included by default in cSpell.
+This dictionary is included by default in CSpell.

 ## Requirements